Cashflow is great, but where has the money gone?

 Statutory Reform

-The final piece of the jigsaw, aside from a significant shift in how contracts are structured recognising the rights of all contract participants, is statutory reform.
+The final piece of the jigsaw, aside from a significant shift in how contracts are structured, is statutory reform.

-The first, and simplest amendment is to the Construction Contracts Act to make owners liable for amounts due from head contractors to subcontractors, either under the default payment provisions of sections 22 to 24 or as a result of an adjudicator's determination under section 58.
-This extension is similar in many respects to extending the application of a charging order over a property not owned by a respondent under section 50.
+The first, and simplest amendment is to the Construction Contracts Act 2002 to make owners liable for amounts due from head contractors to subcontractors, either under the default payment provisions of sections 22 to 24 or as a result of an adjudicator's determination under section 58.
+This extension is similar in many respects to extending the application of a charging order to “associates” owning property not owned by a respondent under section 50.

-The immediate impact of such a change will be for owners and their financiers to ensure that payments made for a project are applied down the contract chain.
+This would fly in the face of most basic rules of contract enforcement, with perhaps the exception of the rights of third parties under the Contracts (Privity) Act 1982, now part of the Contract and Commercial Law Act 2017.
+The immediate impact of such a change will be for owners and their financiers to ensure that payments made for a project are properly applied down the contract chain.

 The second is to establish a statutory scheme, similar to that for retentions under sections 18A-18Q of the Act, to provide as follows: